gpilgrim2670/SwimmeR/README.md

   )
 ```

+### Inported Information

+`swim_parse` will attempt to capture the following information, assuming it is present in the raw results.

+`Place`: Order of finish
+`Name`: An athlete's name.
+Relays do not have ages
+`Age`: Could be a number of years (25) or a year in school (SR)
+`Para`: An athlete's para-swimming classification (e.g. S10)
+`Team`: The name of a team, for athletes or relays
+`Prelims_Time`: If two times/scores are listed, this is the first one.  `swim_parse` currently can't differentiate between a seed time and a prelims time.
+They're both called `Prelims_Time`.
+Prelim/seed diving scores are also included here even though they're not technically times.
+`Finals_Time`: If two times/scores are listed this is the second one.
+If only one time/score is listed this is it.
+`DQ`: Was an athlete/relay team disqualified
+`Exhibition`: Was an athlete/relay team competing as a non-scoring (exhibition) entry
+`Points`: Points award based on place (not diving score)
+`Relay_Swimmer_X`: Names of athletes in a relay
+`Split_X`: Split corresponding to a given distance X

+### Usabe Formats

 `SwimmeR` can only read files in single column format, not double.

 ### Will work - results in single column